brandur/sorg/content/drafts/strong-data-constraints.md

 requirement that every tag reference an article, and every article reference is one that exists.

+### Deleting Europe (#europe)

+At Heroku,

+## Domain integrity (#domain-integrity)

+### NOT NULL (#not-null)

+`NOT NULL` is the simplest possible constraint, but also one of the most powerful.
+It's the opposable thumb of the database world, and separates man from beast.

+A null represents the absence of a value, and constraining a field to be _not null_ forces it to be present.
+Seeing a `NOT NULL` constraint in a database table tells you something about every row in that table -- namely that you can expect values to be present for that field universally.
+That makes coding against it easier in that no conditional check on the value is necessary, and safer in case such a check is forgotten.

+One of the most egregious mistakes of the SQL standard is that nullable columns are the default rather than vice versa.
+A real-world application should aim for the strongest expectations by making as many fields non-nullable as possible (which has become easier more recently as raising a new non-nullable column is [a non-blocking operation in Postgres 11](/postgres-default).
+If in doubt, start with non-nullable and relax the constraint if necessary.

 ### Type system (#type-system)

 Type systems are all the rage right now (once again)